okta/workflows-templates/workflows/onboard_and_offboard_with_office365/readme.md

 An **Office 365 Staged Deactivation** flow: In this flow, once a user is removed from a specified Okta group:
 * The users Office 365 account will be disabled immediately.
 * An email to the users manager to that effect will be sent.
-* After a specified delay, the user�s Office 365 license will be removed.
+* After a specified delay, the user's Office 365 license will be removed.
 * An email to the users manager to that effect will be sent.  \

 An **Office 365 Activation** flow: Once a user is added to a specified Okta group: